austinc512/DSAA/README.md

-I'm learning from Colt Steele's JavaScript Algorithms and Data Structures Masterclass.
+I started this repo while completing Colt Steele's JavaScript Algorithms and Data Structures Masterclass.

-This repository is being used to keep track of that learning, so please feel free to ignore.
+Now that I've completed that course, I'm also using this repo to take other notes on data structures and algorithms.